 A sunset filter not only enhances the warm glow of a sunset, but it can also help you solve those exposure problems you get from really bright skies.
 LEE makes an excellent set of Sunset filters, which consists of red, yellow and orange grads.

 When you’re shooting in fading light, you’re going to be working with slower shutter speeds.
 And though you may have the sturdiest of tripods, the slightest movement could cause vibrations that spoil your shot.
 Using a remote release means that you don’t have to physically touch your camera to trigger the shutter, reducing the risk of camera shake significantly.
+For more information about remote releases, check out our guide on the best camera remote controls.

 Best cameras to shoot sunsets